 "He does not want company.
 When he is ready, he will ask.
 He would have given everything for his brother's safe return.
 He died.
 Still he must give all."

 Eowyn then asked Imrahil if Sam had relayed any messages, and Imrahil had to say there were none, for no one had expected for any to live to bring such messages out.
 Faramir had prayed for Frodo and Sam to be rescued, so the Eagles reported, and that was the last of what could be known of the two who died.
 Galadriel had sent the Eagles to Mordor after she heard Faramir's prayer in a dream.

-The conversation was difficult for Imrahil to say and it looked to be that he also wished for solitude, but would have no one else guard the last of his sister’s family.
-The manner of Boromir’s reaction had an equal effect on the prince, for he loved his nephews dearly.
+The conversation was difficult for Imrahil to say and it looked to be that he also wished for solitude, but would have no one else guard the last of his sister's family.
+The manner of Boromir's reaction had an equal effect on the prince, for he loved his nephews dearly.
 And he well remembered how he had felt at the death of his sister, their mother.
 Until Boromir found his voice, lmrahil likewise lost his.
 Silently Boromir paced the citadel walls in the places the older residents soon recognized as the haunts the brothers had walked as children.
 He occasionally spoke to his uncle, and once to Eowyn, but he was mostly alone.
-It was two days before his grief was again contained and people other than his staff could dare approach him.
+It was two days before people other than his staff could dare approach him.

 === end chapter ===